Pacific Bridge Company: Swigert family

 Charles F. Swigert and H. C. Campbell purchased Pacific Bridge Company in the 1890s from William Henry Gorrill.
 Charles F. Swigert had been working at Pacific Bridge since 1881.
 Charles F. Swigert became and was President of The Pacific Bridge Company for over 40 years.
 H. C. Campbell became the Sec.
 In 1887 Charles F. Swigert and Mr. Campbell built the City and Suburban railway, which they operated until 1905.
 In 1005 they sold it to the Portland Railway, Light and Power Company.
 At the time of the sale it had eighty miles of single track.
 Charles F. Swigert also helped build the Lyle and Goldendale Railroad, later sold to the Northern Pacific Railway.
 Charles F. Swigert turned the company over to his son Gorill Swigert.
 Gorill Swigert turned the company over to his son William Swigert.
-Charles F. Swigert was born on 1 December 1863, his wife was Rena Bliss Goodnough Swigert (1865–1958).
-Charles F. Swigert and Rena Bliss Goodnough Swigert had three children: Charles F. Swigert, Jr., was vice president and manager of the Electric Steel Foundry Company; E. G., sales manager for Electric Steel Foundry and is married and has two children: Nannie and Ernest G., Jr.; and W. G., a director of the Pacific Bridge Company, and is married and has three children: Phyllis, W. G., Jr., and Juliette.
+Charles F. Swigert and his wife Rena Bliss Goodnough Swigert had three children: Charles F. Swigert, Jr., was vice president and manager of the Electric Steel Foundry Company; Ernest G., sales manager for Electric Steel Foundry and is married and has two children: Nannie and Ernest G., Jr.; and W. G., a director of the Pacific Bridge Company, and is married and has three children: Phyllis, W. G., Jr., and Juliette.
 H. C. Campbell built large bridges on the East coast before coming out west.
 H. C. Campbell was part of The Willamette Iron Bridge Company which failed to build the Willamette Bridge, but became part of the Pacific Bridge Company which built the Willamette Bridge.

 Philip Hart was President of The Pacific Bridge Company in the 1930s-1940s and was president at the building of the Tacoma Narrows Bridge completed in 1940.
 Was on United Airlines Flight 6, a DC-3, that crashed landed in water a mile off the coast of Point Reyes, CA while flying from Seattle to San Francisco on November 28, 1938.
 The DC-3 was in a storm and ran out of fuel.
 There were five fatalities: the first officer, stewardess, and three passengers including Philip Hart.